E-commerce

 What is meant by e-commerce?

 E-commerce covers sales where the order is placed through a structured digital channel.
-This includes a Shopify store, a B2B configurator, and sometimes flows between systems, depending on the statistical definitions in force.
+This includes a Shopify store, a B2B configurator, and sometimes system-to-system flows, depending on the statistical definitions in use.

-In principle, you control the design, the funnel, first-party data, the displayed return policy, and SEO content.
-See the e-commerce product catalog and e-commerce SEO on your domain; for conversion, dedicated blog guides.
+In principle, you control the design, the funnel, the first-party data, the displayed return policy, and the SEO content.
+See the e-commerce product catalog and e-commerce SEO on your domain; for conversion, the dedicated blog guides.

 Subscriptions, ticketing, services: still e-commerce if the order is online, even without a physical product.